List of recurring The Simpsons characters: Old Jewish Man

-Asa Hassan, a.k.a.
-Old Jewish Man, or Crazy Old Man (according to "Krusty Gets Kancelled"; voiced by Hank Azaria) is Abraham Simpson and Jasper Beardly's friend.
+The Old Jewish Man, or Crazy Old Man (according to "Krusty Gets Kancelled"; voiced by Hank Azaria) is Abraham Simpson and Jasper Beardly's friend.
 Mayor Quimby once referred to him as "Old Jewish Man"; also, a list of heart recipients in "Homer's Paternity Coot" listed him as "Old Jewish Man".
 He speaks with a stereotypical Yiddish accent and curses in Yiddish in one episode.
 He is apparently friendly with Krusty the Clown and Krusty's father, according to "Simpsons Christmas Stories".
 He is often seen yelling at people, and as seen in "Attack of the 50-Foot Eyesores", owns a store called Zip Boys, a parody of Pep Boys.
 He once had a brief period of stardom after his act of dancing on a street corner singing "The Old Gray Mare" with his pants down became a hit on television.
 In "Natural Born Kissers", it was revealed that he worked as a studio executive during the making of Casablanca and suppressed an alternate ending to the film (and also suppressed an alternate ending to It's A Wonderful Life that would have included a killing spree).
 He observes that the quality of studio management has changed over the years.
 In "Love Is a Many Strangled Thing" he dies from overexerting himself while dancing (though this does not stop his ghost from dancing), but in "Replaceable You", he is alive.

 Opal

-Opal (voiced by Tress MacNeille in 2006-2007, Dawnn Lewis in 2023-present) is a talk show host.
+Opal (voiced by Tress MacNeille from 2006 to 2007, Dawnn Lewis since 2023) is a talk show host.
 This celebrity is based on Oprah Winfrey and her eponymous television show.
 She first appears in "Ice Cream of Margie (with the Light Blue Hair)" where her segment on successful women depresses Marge, who feels her life of chores and child-raising has left her without any purpose.
 She later appeared in the back-to-back nineteenth season episodes "Husbands and Knives" and "Funeral for a Fiend".
 Marge is a fan and was interviewed by Opal after achieving success through her chain of Shapes gyms for women.
+She also appeared in the episode "Fan-ily Feud", in which she uses Homer Simpson against her rival, Ashlee Starling.
+She was voiced by Jade Novah, who also did Starling's voice.

 Otto Mann

 Otto Mann (voiced by Harry Shearer) is the school bus driver for Springfield Elementary School.
-He is notable for his bad driving (which got him temporarily fired on the season three episode "The Otto Show"), his drug use (mostly marijuana and hallucinogenics, as mentioned on season seven's "Homerpalooza"), and his love of heavy metal music.
-His father is an Admiral with the Navy who does not like that his son wasted his youth and never amounted to anything.
+He is notable for his bad driving, which got him temporarily fired on the season three episode "The Otto Show", his drug use (mostly marijuana and psychadelics), his love of heavy metal music, and for calling Bart Simpson “Bart dude”.
+Despite his irresponsible and illicit behavior, he is generally well-intentioned and has a positive relationship with the children at Springfield Elementary.
+His father is an admiral with the US Navy who does not like that his son wasted his youth and never amounted to anything.
 He was modelled upon early Simpsons writer Wallace Wolodarsky, who at the time wore long black hair, shorts and a baseball cap.